 The National Eligibility cum Entrance Test, popularly known as NEET UG, will be conducted by National Testing Agency (NTA).
 NEET is a national level exam held for MBBS/BDS admissions after class 12.
-It will be conducted by the National Testing Agency (NTA) on May 3, 2020.
+It will be conducted by the National Testing Agency (NTA) on September 13, 2020.
 The registration process will begin from December 2, 2019.
 The last date to submit the application form will be December 31, 2019.
-Admit card will be released on March 27, 2020, and will be available for download online.
-The result of 2020 will be announced on June 4, 2020.
+NEET 2020 application correction window extended up to July 20.

+Please Fill the contact form for all future updates & alerts via Email/SMS.
 Question paper will cover topics from Physics, Chemistry and Biology (PCB) as per Class 12 curriculum.
 A total of 180 questions will be asked in the offline entrance examination for which only three hours will be allotted to complete the test.
 For every correct answer, four marks will be awarded, while one mark will be deducted for each wrong attempt and no marks for unanswered questions.
-After the completion of exam, the authority will publish the official answer key in the last week of May.
-The result is scheduled to be released on June 4 in online mode.
+After the completion of exam, the authority will publish the official answer key in the last week of September.
+The result is scheduled to be released on October in online mode.

 In 2019, around 15,19,375 candidates applied for the medical exam which is expected to rise this year.
 MBBS/ BDS Counselling is all India for 15% of the government seats across the country and 100% of the seats in deemed universities along with the prescribed quota in the central universities barring BHU where all seats come under the All India quota.
 State wise counselling is separately held for the 85% of the government seats and 100% of the seats in private medical institutes of the country.